sailpoint-oss/developer.sailpoint.com/products/tools/sdk/go.md

 sidebar_position: 1
 sidebar_class_name: gosdk
 keywords: ['go', 'golang', 'sdk']
-description: Learn how to use the Go SDK in this guide.
+description: Learn how to use the Golang SDK in this guide.
 slug: /products/tools/sdk
 tags: ['SDK']
 ---

 ## Start using the Go SDK

-Learn how to use the Go SDK in this guide.
+Learn how to use the Golang SDK in this guide.
 The Go SDK has some pre-built code examples you can use to build tools that can interact with IDN.

 The Go SDK includes examples you can use to implement the following functionality: